ibm-cloud-docs/EventStreams/using_ksqldb.md

 You can use [KSQL](https://github.com/confluentinc/ksql){: external} with {{site.data.keyword.messagehub}} for stream processing.
 {: shortdesc}

+ksqlDB is a purpose-built database for event streaming.
+Use it to build end-to-end event streaming applications quickly with a purpose-built stream processing database for Apache Kafka.

 The quickest and easiest way to run ksqlDB with {{site.data.keyword.messagehub}} is to use a docker container as described in [ksqlDB quickstart](https://ksqldb.io/quickstart.html).